nymtech/nym/documentation/operators/src/nodes/nym-api.md

 ./nym-api init
 ```

-You can optionally pass a local identifier for this instance with the `--instance` flag.
+You can optionally pass a local identifier for this instance with the `--id` flag.
 Otherwise the ID of your instance defaults to `default`.

 ### Running your Nym API Instance
 The API binary currently defaults to running in caching mode.
 You can run your API with: